Security-Onion-Solutions/securityonion-docs/filebeat.rst

 Configuration
 -------------

-You can configure Filebeat inputs and output using :ref:`salt`.
-An example of the filebeat pillar can be seen at https://github.com/Security-Onion-Solutions/securityonion/blob/master/salt/filebeat/pillar.example
+You can configure Filebeat inputs and output by going to :ref:`administration` --> Configuration --> filebeat.

 Any inputs that are added to the pillar definition will be in addition to the default defined inputs.
-In order to prevent a :ref:`zeek` log from being used as input, the ``zeeklogs:enabled`` pillar will need to be modified.
-The easiest way to do this is via :ref:`so-zeek-logs`.
+In order to prevent a :ref:`zeek` log from being used as input, you can go to :ref:`administration` --> Configuration --> filebeat --> zeek_logs_enabled.

 Diagnostic Logging
 ------------------